Siskiyou Pass

-Siskiyou Pass (sometimes called Siskiyou Summit) is a historic mountain pass in the Siskiyou Mountains of Jackson County.
-It is the most used pass in the U.S. state of Oregon.
+Siskiyou Pass (sometimes called Siskiyou Summit) is a historic mountain pass in the Siskiyou Mountains of Jackson County in the U.S. state of Oregon.
+It is the most used pass in Oregon.
 The Hudson's Bay Company (HBC) made the Siskiyou Trail over the pass before pioneers traversed it with their wagons, while still later it evolved into a stage road, a railroad line, and a highway route.
 The name Siskiyou is believed to be derived from Cree, meaning "bob-tailed horse".
 Siskiyou Pass is west of the summit (high point) of Interstate 5, which is known as Siskiyou Summit (though sometimes it is referred to as "Siskiyou Pass").

 Geography

 The pass is situated in Jackson County on the road and rail transport link between Oregon and California.
 It measures 4129 ft above MSL.
 Situated along Oregon Route 273 (also known as Old Highway 99), it is 5 miles north of California state boundary, and 0.5 miles west of the I-5 summit feature, Siskiyou Summit.

 To the west, there is a mountain with a "rounded-top" known as the Ogden Hill, which rises to an elevation of 5837 ft.
 Pilot Rock is nearby, named for its use as a visual guide for traversing across the pass.
 Tunnel 13 on the Oregon and California Railroad line, which is now operated by the Central Oregon and Pacific Railroad, summits at Siskiyou Pass.